 On April 29, 2022, we entered into a Revolving Credit Agreement by and among us, the other loan parties from time to time party thereto, the lenders party thereto, and the lead arranger, bookrunner and administrative agent party thereto, pursuant to which, we obtained a \$60.0 million senior secured revolving credit facility.
-As of June 30, 2023, we had \$0.0 million of borrowings outstanding and \$60.0 million of availability under our Revolving Credit Agreement, which may be borrowed, repaid and redrawn, subject to a borrowing base based on eligible loan obligations held by us and subject to the satisfaction of other conditions provided under the Revolving Credit Facility.
+As of September 30, 2023, we had \$0.0 million of borrowings outstanding and \$60.0 million of availability under our Revolving Credit Agreement, which may be borrowed, repaid and redrawn, subject to a borrowing base based on eligible loan obligations held by us and subject to the satisfaction of other conditions provided under the Revolving Credit Facility.
+During the third quarter of 2023, we drew \$21.0 million under the Revolving Credit Facility, which was repaid prior to the end of the third quarter of 2023.

 The Revolving Credit Facility contains aggregate commitments of \$60.0 million from two FDIC-insured banking institutions, which may be increased to up to \$100.0 million in aggregate (subject to available borrowing base and additional commitments), and contains a maturity date of April 29, 2025.
 Interest is payable on the Revolving Credit Facility at the greater of (1) the applicable base rate plus 0.50% and (2) 4.50%, as provided in the Revolving Credit Agreement, payable in cash in arrears.
 During the year ended December 31, 2022, we incurred a one-time commitment fee expense of approximately \$0.5 million, which is amortized over the life of the facility.
 Commencing on the six-month anniversary of the closing date, the Revolving Credit Facility has an unused line fee of 0.25% per annum, payable semi-annually in arrears, which is included within interest expense in our consolidated statements of operations.
+Based on the terms of the Revolving Credit Agreement, our estimated average cash balance will exceed the minimum balance required to waive the unused line fee and as such, we did not incur an unused line fee for the three months ended September 30, 2023.

 Our obligations under the Revolving Credit Facility are secured by certain assets of ours comprising of or relating to loan obligations designated for inclusion in the borrowing base.
 In addition, we are subject to various financial and other covenants, including: (1) liquidity of at least \$5.0 million, (2) annual debt service coverage of at least 1.50 to 1.0 and (3) secured debt not to exceed 25% of total consolidated assets of us and our subsidiaries.
-To the best of our knowledge, as of June 30, 2023, we were in compliance in all material respects with all covenants contained in our Revolving Credit Agreement.
+To the best of our knowledge, as of September 30, 2023, we were in compliance in all material respects with all covenants contained in our Revolving Credit Agreement.